rosamarielafierro/outdoorsegmentation/README.md

 To improve the quality and efficiency of the upsampling, the bi-linear interpolation was replaced by transposed convolutions.
 These convolutions make use of learneable parameters to enable the network to “learn” how to best transform each feature map on its own.

 ## Results

-Throughout the process of advancing the network, multiple experiments were conducted in order to track progress.
-What drove us during the whole process of experimentation was evidence :eyes:.
-What we searched over and over was improvement :sunrise_over_mountains:.
-But we didn't find it :trollface:, at least how we expected.
-We expected to see results as we have been seeing in the labs and in the ML books, but maybe we had a stroke of reality.
-This is the nature of science and engineering :smirk:.
+Throughout the process of building a strong model, multiple experiments were conducted in order to track progress.
 We stuck with the configuration that gave us better results until the moment and build on top of it.
-The first 6 experiments consists of adjusting configurations for the network itself and adding ML techniques.
-For the last two experiments we wanted to play a little bit and test the theoretical part we learned in class: we changed the optimizer for our network and an hyperparameter, the learning rate.

-**Fer: pongo algunas gráficas y tablas y después con Albert&co vemos cual son más significativas **

 ### Experiment 1: Linear UNet

+In the very beginning, we decided to build an easy-to-code, lightweight model that worked for us to see a nice segmentation result easy to understand and easy to be improved by adding components to the configuration.
+It also gave some hints about the base results we could achieve.
-The first experiment was intended to act as a base-line for the all future experiments.
-It consisted of a linear version (removing the concatenations) of the UNet using Adam optimizer.
-This lightweight version works for us to see a quick segmentation result that is easy to understand and easy to be improved by adding components to the configuration.
-On the other hand it gives very little precision to the prediction.
-The architecture is presented in the figure #1 and the method to upsample is *torch.nn.Upsample*.
+It was intended as well to act as a base-line for the all future experiments.
+It consisted of a linear version (removing the concatenations) of the UNet.
+Easy as it was, such a model casts very little precision to the prediction.
+For this implementation, we decoder phase made use of *torch.nn.Upsample* to upsample the encoded features.
+As an optimizer we chose Adam because it needs no additional tuning or adjust hyperparameters.

 ![Loss graph](https://github.com/it6aidl/outdoorsegmentation/blob/master/figures/lossfigures/adamlinearloss.png)

-### Experiment 2: Concat UNet
+### Experiment 2: UNet
 For the second experiments, we improved the network to embrace the concatenations defined in the canonical net.
-Also, we implemented another way to upsample the encoded data in the net through Transposed convolutions.
+After achieving a not so bad accuracy result of 75%, we moved on to reproduce the full UNet.
+This of course turned into computational and practical adjustments such as reducing the batch size and we had to wait longer for the experiment to give results.
+The UNet as it was created in [the paper](https://arxiv.org/abs/1505.04597) will give us more precision in the predictions since it adds every phase result of the encoder to the decoder to produce the output.
+Increase of prediction is really evident.

 ![Loss graph](https://github.com/it6aidl/outdoorsegmentation/blob/master/figures/lossfigures/adambilinearloss.png)

-#### Transpose Kernel 3 Padding 1 vs Transpose Kernel 1
+#### Transposed convolutions:  Kernel 3 Padding 1 vs Transpose Kernel 1
 *Explicar porqué hemos hecho esto*
+As earlier said, we used *torch.nn.UpSample* as the component to upsample the encoded features.
+There are several other methods to perform the upsampling and we chose the Transposed convolutions.
+This generated new feature maps double sized in the decoder phases so we end up having the same output size.
+In practical, the accuracy rised a bit but it was not visible looking at the predictions.
+We implemented two variants of the transposed: kernel 3 with pad 1 and kernel 1.
+The latter gave us better results by small margin.
+For the next experiments we would choose transpose kernel 1 to act as our base configuration.

     self.up = nn.Sequential(nn.Upsample(scale_factor=2, mode='bilinear', align_corners=True),
                                 nn.Conv2d(in_channels, out_channels, kernel_size=3, padding= 1))
-  ---

     self.up = nn.Sequential(nn.Upsample(scale_factor=2, mode='bilinear', align_corners=True),
                                 nn.Conv2d(in_channels, out_channels, kernel_size=1))
 ![Loss graph](https://github.com/it6aidl/outdoorsegmentation/blob/master/figures/lossfigures/adamtransloss.png)